How to Fall Asleep Quickly

-By employing military sleep techniques or simply improving upon your nightly rituals and patterns, you can cultivate a methodology that works both now and forever.
+By employing This Hollywood Stuntman Shares His Workout Secrets or simply improving upon your 13 Secrets to a Better Night’s Sleep, you can cultivate a methodology that works both now and forever.
 Naturally, some methods will work better than others and that’s because no two people are exactly the same, nor are their sleeping habits.
 Bearing all that in mind, here’s how to get to sleep fast.

 Why Can’t I Fall Asleep?